01 of 07

 - Taking the top of the point, flip it back over, creating a Z-shaped crease.

 - The "beak" can be as long or short as you like.
-You can experiment with the head and beak.

 - Re-fold the body of the swan and create the head bend by creating diagonal folds as shown in the bottom left photo.